Trifluoroacetic acid

 The European Commission has tasked the EFSA with preparing an opinion on the revision of the toxicological reference values for TFA (“reviewing the toxicological reference values for trifluoroacetic acid (TFA)”).

-The draft TFA opinion was open for public consultation from 22 July 2025 to 22 September 2025 (https://open.efsa.europa.eu/consultations/a0cTk00000Gj0ilIAB?search=trifluoroacetic).
+The draft opinion on TFA was open for public consultation from 22 July 2025 to 22 September 2025 (https://open.efsa.europa.eu/consultations/a0cTk00000Gj0ilIAB?search=trifluoroacetic).
 The comments are now being discussed by the EFSA working group and will be incorporated into the assessment where appropriate.
 A final EFSA opinion is currently still pending.

-Due to new toxicological data on developmental toxicity, the human toxicological relevance of TFA is currently being reassessed in several renewal procedures for active substances in plant protection products.
-A plant protection product active substance metabolite is considered to be of human toxicological relevance within the meaning of the Plant Protection Products Regulation (Regulation (EC) No 1107/2009) if there is reason to believe that it possesses certain toxicological properties that are deemed unacceptable.
+In light of new toxicological data on developmental toxicity in rabbits at doses of 180 mg/kg body weight per day or higher, the human toxicological relevance of TFA is currently being reassessed in several renewal procedures for active substances in plant protection products.
+A metabolite of an active substance in plant protection products is considered to be relevant in terms of human toxicology within the meaning of the Plant Protection Products Regulation (Regulation (EC) No 1107/2009) if there are grounds for believing that it possesses certain toxicological properties that are deemed unacceptable.

 Hazard and labelling classification by the European Chemicals Agency (ECHA)

 The hazard classification and labelling of TFA is carried out by the European Chemicals Agency (ECHA).
-The assessment by ECHA’s Committee for Risk Assessment (RAC) is based exclusively on the hazardous properties of the substance and whether the substance can cause adverse effects.
-The risk or the extent to which humans and the environment are exposed to the substance is not taken into account.
+The assessment by ECHA’s Committee for Risk Assessment (RAC) is based exclusively on the hazardous properties of the substance and whether it is capable of causing adverse effects.
+It does not take into account the risk or the extent to which people and the environment are exposed to the substance.

 OECD definition of PFAS